joostvan/stat_cosmo/index.md

 ## Joost's Updates on 499
-This is an accumulation of new things I am excited to learn about & share about during my research with Dr. Ravi Sheth.
+This is a beginning accumulation of new things I am excited to learn about & share about during my research with Dr. Ravi Sheth.
 It can be broadly separated in the following categories:

 ```
 - Theory